TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

 changed.
 In that div, we use the color received as parameter.

 After that we create the JavaScript and the links for both the "+" and "-" buttons and we return the resulting HTML code.
+Note that the :code:`$PA` contains important JavaScript code to use.
+This code marks the field on which the wizard acted as changed and updates the value in the corresponding hidden field.

 Use the :code:`debug()` function to find more about what is available in the :code:`$PA` array.